tanishqatwork/Delivery_Duratio_Project/README.md

 ## Assignment

-The goal of this project is to accurately predict the total delivery duration from the time an order is placed until it is delivered to the customer.
-The project leverages a variety of features including estimated driving durations, store preparation times, and more to build predictive models.
+The goal of this project is to accurately predict the total delivery duration from the time an order is placed until it is delivered.
+This project leverages a variety of features and uses data sourced from [Kaggle – DoorDash ETA Prediction Dataset](https://www.kaggle.com/datasets/dharun4772/doordash-eta-prediction).

 ---